 We define and describe the Scrum framework core elements and relate them back to agile principles and empiricism.

-In addition, delegates learn the accountabilities of the scrum master, product owner and development team, leading in to a discussion on the importance of clarity in knowing who does what.
-Therefore, we explore the likely consequences of:
+Delegates learn the accountabilities of the scrum master, product owner and development team, leading in to a discussion on the importance of clarity in knowing who does what.
+We explore the likely consequences of:

 - A lack of clear product leadership or multiple product owners.

-- A development team with no autonomy to make decisions hence feels no accountability for outcomes.
+- A development team with no autonomy to make decisions hence no accountability for outcomes.